shivannis/xandr-docs-public/xandr-docs/articles/data-providers/real-time-data-integration-instructions.md

 integrations are set up as "bidders" in our system.
 Once your data provider bidder has been created and you've received credentials, you can begin configuring it with the below steps.

-## Using the Impression Bus API (api.adnxs.com), you should complete the following steps
+## Implement the Impression Bus API

+Complete the following steps to begin using the Impression Bus API (api.adnxs.com):

 **Step 1:** Use your API credentials to [authenticate](../bidders/authentication-service.md).